-Bloon Battles isn't for the lightest of heart.
-You need to be ruthless in order to win, in Assault mode that is.
-This isn't Assault mode, this is Defend mode.
+Bloons TD Battles isn't for the lightest of heart.
+You need to be ruthless in order to win—in Assault mode that is.
+But we're not going to discuss Assault mode here; this article is focused on Defend mode.
 You are limited in your resources, and the Bloons are a coming.

 Being smart, and outlasting your opponent is the most important thing.
 That means you need to survive.
 Surviving is easy when you have a plentiful income, but when limited to a $50 income, you don't have much to work with.
 You start with $650, and end up with around $750 by the time the first few Bloons start coming out.

 In this guide, I will be focusing on the mobile version of this game.
 Defend mode on the Flash, or computer, version is fun and all, but for me, its just really repetitive and you really can't win a game with no lives lost, unless the other guy surrenders or disconnects.
 This has a lot of applicable tips to the flash version, but really it's just for the mobile version.

 Defense Is All About Energy